rautelaKamal/context-reader/README.md

 # ContextReader

-A powerful browser extension and web application for enhanced reading comprehension.
+A powerful browser extension that provides AI-powered explanations and translations for any text you're reading online.

 ## Features

-- Text selection and highlighting on any webpage or PDF
+- **Instant Explanations**: Select any text on a webpage to get an AI-powered explanation that appears right next to your selection
-- AI-powered contextual explanations
+- **Simple Translations**: Translate selected text with a single click
-- Translation support
+- **Contextual Understanding**: The AI provides deep contextual meaning and uses simple English
-- User authentication and saved annotations
+- **Non-intrusive UI**: The extension only appears when you need it and stays out of your way
-- Cross-device synchronization
+- **Easy to Use**: Just select text and the explanation panel appears automatically

 ## Project Structure

-- `/src/app` - Next.js application routes and pages
+- `/extension` - Browser extension source code
-- `/src/components` - Reusable React components
+- `/public` - Static assets and packaged extension
-- `/src/extension` - Browser extension source code
+- `/pages/api` - API routes for the explanation and translation services
-- `/src/lib` - Shared utilities and API handlers
+- `/scripts` - Utility scripts for packaging the extension

 ## Getting Started